OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 Select the Network.
 You will need to choose a network that has access to the ESX hosts.

-.. todo:: ESX hosts might be more clear?

 .. image:: /images/vOneCloud-download-deploy-006.png
     :align: center